cytosom-package/CytoSOM/README.md

 ## HowTo

 `CytoSOM` is applied when data has been gated within FlowJo software.
 A gating can be construct manually, see below.
+The data can also be extracted from previously contructed meta-clusters, see below.

 `CytoSOM` needs to be installed.
 In a folder (eg `MyData`), put your FlowJo sesssion file (eg `file.wsp`) and a sub-folder (eg `FCSdata`) that contains the `.fcs` files (eg `Tube`...`.fcs`)